-- (a) The Concessioner must implement a source reduction program to minimize its use of disposable products in its operations.
-Where feasible, purchase and reuse of materials are encouraged as the first choice in source reduction. - (b) The Concessioner is encouraged to reuse materials where allowable under Applicable Laws where the collection of the materials will not present public health, safety, or environmental concerns.
-Opportunities include the reuse of retail product packaging. - (c) The Concessioner must develop, promote, and implement a recycling program that fully supports the efforts of the Service for all Park specified materials.
-These may include but may not be limited to paper, newsprint, cardboard, bimetals, plastics, aluminum, and glass.
-It may also include large items such as computers and other electronics, white goods, bulky items, etc. - (d) The Concessioner must make recycling receptacles available to the public and Concession employees. - (e) Recycling containers must be waterproof, bear, and vermin-proof and covered with working lids to maintain the quality of the recyclables for the market and prevent vermin from being attracted to the recycling containers.
+- (a) The Concessioner must implement a source reduction program designed to minimize its use of disposable products in its operations.
+Where feasible, purchase and reuse of materials is encouraged as the first choice in source reduction. - (b) The Concessioner is encouraged to reuse materials where allowable under Applicable Laws where the collection of the materials will not present public health, safety or environmental concerns.
+Opportunities include the reuse of retail product packaging. - (c) The Concessioner must develop, promote and implement a recycling program that fully supports the efforts of the Service for all Park specified materials.
+These may include but may not be limited to paper, newsprint, cardboard, bimetals, plastics, aluminum and glass.
+It may also include large items such as computers and other electronics, white goods and other bulky items and others. - (d) The Concessioner must make recycling receptacles available to the public and Concession employees. - (e) Recycling containers must be waterproof, bear and vermin-proof and covered with working lids as necessary to maintain the quality of the recyclables for market and to prevent vermin from being attracted to the recycling containers.
 Containers must be clearly signed; sites must be free of spills, waste, and odors. - (f) The Concessioner must remove all recyclables from the Area and transport them to an authorized recycling center.
-The Concessioner may contract with an independent vendor, with the approval of the Service, to provide recycling services.

-(4) Composting

-- (a) The Concessioner must use solid waste composting as a waste management method if feasible. - (b) The Concessioner composting system must be vermin-proof and Service-approved. - (5) Solid Waste Inventory.
-The Concessioner must address hazardous, universal, and miscellaneous Maintenance wastes in its inventory of waste streams, which is required annually in accordance with Section 6(d)(1) of the Contract.
-The inventory must identify each waste type, locations stored, the amount generated annually, the amount typically generated per month, and the amount typically stored on site at any one time.
+The Concessioner may contract with an independent vendor, with the approval of the Service, to provide recycling services. - (4) Composting - (a) The Concessioner must use solid waste composting as a waste management method if feasible. - (b) The Concessioner composting system must be vermin-proof and Service-approved. - (5) Solid Waste Inventory.
+The Concessioner must address hazardous, universal and miscellaneous maintenance wastes in its inventory of waste streams which is required annually in accordance with Section 6(d)(1) of the Contract.
+The inventory must identify each waste type, locations stored, amount generated annually, amount typically generated per month and amount typically stored on site at any one time.